whyorean/aurora-vcard-mapper/README.md

-# ez-vcard-android
+# Aurora vCard Mapper

-Maps the Android vCard API to the [ez-vcard](http://github.com/mangstadt/ez-vcard) API.
+Maps the Android vCard API to the [ez-vcard](http://github.com/mangstadt/ez-vcard) API based on [ez-vcard-android](http://github.com/mangstadt/ez-vcard)

-Converts an [ez-vcard](http://github.com/mangstadt/ez-vcard) `VCard` object into the appropriate Android data fields, so it can be added to an Android user's contact list.
+It converts an [ez-vcard](http://github.com/mangstadt/ez-vcard) `VCard` object into the appropriate Android data fields, so that it can be easily added to an Android User's Contact list.

 # Code Sample
 ```java
 File vcardFile = ...
 VCardReader reader = null;